TomCoded/beautify/README.md

 ### Dependencies

 This depends on Anonymous1's Linear Algebra Library.
+(A minimal library for static linear algebra operations, 3D and 4D points, matrices, and transformations).
+(This can be found in the same set of repositories as this repository.
+For example, click "GitLab" in the upper left corner if it appears.)

 This depends on Tom's Function Library.
+(A library developed by tom to provide points, matrices, and transformations as a function of time do that movies can be rendered).

-This depends on ImageMagick++
+This depends on ImageMagick++ (Used to output frames to .jpg images from which movies can be composited).

-This depends on libglut
+This depends on libglut (Used to output frames to the screen).

 If you intend to run this on multiple cores (you should) it requires MPI.